Castile Creek: Course

 Castile Creek headwaters just northwest of Amity in DeKalb County and flows southwesterly under US 36 about 9 miles before passing Stewartsville and entering Clinton County.
 The stream continues south-southwest over 7 miles before adjusting to a more westerly bearing around Starfield.
 The stream passes south of Gower as it crosses into Buchanan County before depositing into the Platte River just north of the Platte County border.
 It is joined by its principal tributary, Malden Creek, shortly before its mouth.

 Communities

 The municipalities of Amity and Stewartsville lie along the Castile Creek, and two others, Gower and Hemple, lie within its watershed.
 The extinct hamlet of Ridgeville was perched on the eastern reaches of the stream's arms.

 Crossings

 Three major highways cross Castile Creek, the two U.S. Highways are US 36 and US 169, with the state highway being Route 116.

 Tributaries

 There are 7 named direct and indirect tributaries of Castile Creek.
-The two in whose mouths are in Clinton County are: McGuire Branch and Roger Branch, and the five whose mouths are in Buchanan County are:
+The two that deposit in Clinton County are: McGuire Branch and Roger Branch, and the five whose mouths are in Buchanan County are:

 Jenkins Branch, Malden Creek, Frazier Branch, Crabapple Branch, Wolfpen Creek.